-Fourth, we show that altering the sequence in which information is presented-either simultaneously or sequentially, and in the latter case, by varying the order of high and low accuracy signals-can reduce errors made by participants.
-However, the most effective approach for disseminating information varies based on task complexity.
-When complexity is low, simultaneous information release is most effective.
-However, when complexity is high, we leverage the recency bias to counteract the bias induced by task complexity, making a sequential release of information more advantageous.
+In our analysis of sequential information treatments, we find no aggregate impact on participants' reported beliefs when modifying the information structure.
+However, we document a significant recency bias that occurs regardless of task difficulty.
+We show that altering the sequence in which information is presented-either simultaneously or sequentially, and in the latter case, by varying the order of high and low accuracy signals-can reduce participants' errors.
+However, the most effective approach for disseminating information varies based on task difficulty.
+When task difficulty is low, simultaneous information release is most effective.
+When task difficulty is high, we leverage the recency bias to counteract the bias induced by task difficulty, making a sequential release of information more advantageous.
+Concluding our analysis, we use most of our treatments to decompose base-rate neglect and discover that it primarily arises from the sequencing of information and task difficulty.